-We are represented on all Local Resilience Forum Groups and Crime and Disorder partnerships in Merseyside, who produce the Community Risk Register9.
+We are represented on all Local Resilience Forum Groups and Crime and Disorder partnerships in Merseyside, who produce the Community Risk Register7.

 The Service is mindful that for a multitude of reasons our resources may be placed under strain.
-To ensure we are still able to provide an effective service to the people of Merseyside, the existing resilience arrangements which have been in place since http://www.merseyfire.gov.uk/aspx/pages/reports/pdf/Merseyside Community Risk Register 2009.pdf
+To ensure we are still able to provide an effective service to the people of Merseyside, the existing resilience arrangements which have been in place since 2006 will be further developed through a strategy to ensure the testing, training and briefing of this capability.